 Manufacturers continued to leave New Zealand.
 In a matter of months in 1996, for example, Arnotts Biscuits, S. C. Johnson Wax, Caroma Industries, Reckitt and Colman, and Johnson and Johnson all moved from Auckland; Cedenco moved from Gisborne; Helene Curtis moved from Christchurch; and Corfu Jeans left Thames.
 Within New Zealand Auckland remained the dominant location of manufacturing.

-In the early 2000s goods ranging from power-surge protection units to vodka, global positioning systems, steam boilers, children’s chairs and superyachts were all exported.
+In the early 2000s goods ranging from power-surge protection units to vodka, global positioning systems, steam boilers, children’s chairs and superyachts were exported.

 Britton, Steve, Richard Le Heron and Eric Pawson eds.
 Changing places in New Zealand: a geography of restructuring.
 Christchurch: New Zealand Geographical Society, 1992.